colalb1/Interest-Rate-Forecasting/README.md

 -\frac{2}{\pi}\log|t| \text{, else}
 \end{cases}$$

-The characteristic function is not particularly useful for this application; it was provided for your general enlightenment.
+The characteristic function is not particularly useful for this application; it was provided for context and your general enlightenment.

 Thus, the [inverse transform method](https://en.wikipedia.org/wiki/Inverse_transform_sampling) cannot be used since the cumulative distribution function (cdf) cannot be derived from the probability distribution function.
 Instead, the inverse cdf can be estimated with the stochastic model from [this paper](https://www.sciencedirect.com/science/article/pii/0167715295001131).
-This paper did not hypothesize the model but proved its correctness.
+Said paper did not hypothesize the model but proved its correctness.
 The model is defined as follows (this is a headache to parse since it is VERY nested, but it is relatively straightforward):

 $$Y = \begin{cases}
 \mu + \sigma X \text{, } \alpha\neq 1,\\